 2. Let them choose how to demonstrate what they learned.

-Multimedia presentations, such as using audio and video, can help with keeping students engaged through use of creativity.
+Multimedia presentations, such as using audio and video, can help with keeping students engaged through the use of creativity.
 Let them demonstrate concepts by tying in today’s technology in the classroom to content and lessons in ways that are relevant and interesting to them.
 You can even explore how to empty pecha kucha techniques to make digital presentations more effective.

 3. Get them thinking.

-You can always succeed with keeping learners engaged by giving them challenging problems to solve.
+You can always succeed in keeping learners engaged by giving them challenging problems to solve.
 Describe a relevant real-world problem they must then investigate in order to develop a workable solution.
 Another exercise that works is to have them create physical prototypes to solve a problem through functional application.

 4. Create an environment that allows exploration and multiple “right” choices.

 Students should not have to feel penalized for making a mistake.
-Instead they must be motivated to eliminate one more way that doesn’t work in the quest to find a solution.
+Instead, they must be motivated to eliminate one more way that doesn’t work in the quest to find a solution.
 Scholastic helps to get teachers in the mindset of exploring possibilities in search of a solution.